 How did you find yourself doing this kind of work?

 Tara: I was struggling to find a position outside of academia when I finished my PhD.
 I let people in my network know what my skills were and that I was open to new fields of work.
 A former colleague from grad school sent me a job posting for a grant development specialist position in the research office at the Centre for Addiction and Mental Health (CAMH).
-After about a year and a half, I was promoted to manager of the grants team.
+After about a year and a half, I was promoted to manager of the grants team, and I’m now on a contract with CAMH.
 Since I first got into grants administration, I have honed my skills through the CARA/Mohawk College Research Administration Certificate, as well as other professional development webinars offered by the Canadian Association of Research Administrators.

 Annie: It was as simple as applying for a job posting!
 It was the first non-academic job I interviewed for, and the first one I’d applied for that felt like a good fit.
 I’ve also recently started my own editing business (www.themagicword.ca) for academic writing and grants.
 Think about all your skills and abilities—even ones you don’t think of as learned skills, and ones you didn’t learn through your academic training—and how those might translate to jobs (and for people) in other fields.